SHE Technician Apprenticeship – Health & Safety Apprenticeship

 About the SHE Technician Apprenticeship in Health & Safety

-As regards the requirements of the apprenticeship, candidates will need to be of employed status within an organisation that provides scope for work activities that reflect a part office / partly at the work front, providing advice to others, whilst having opportunities to work with management to offer support and guidance to others concerning safe working practices.
+As regards the requirements of the SHE Technician Apprenticeship, candidates will need to be of employed status within an organisation that provides scope for work activities that reflect a part office / partly at the work front, providing advice to others, whilst having opportunities to work with management to offer support and guidance to others concerning safe working practices.

 They will develop occupational competence to advise on statutory health, safety and environmental requirements that impact on organisational practices and will in time, influence others to make the right choices through developing a greater understanding of the legal framework and exploring how effective environmental management can enhance operational activities.

 Full details of the standard are available from the Institute for Apprenticeships:

 Why choose Cognitia?

 Cognitia specialise in the delivery of accredited vocational training courses (NVQs), along with a variety of other health & safety related courses.
 We also provide a consultancy service in relation to health and safety and currently partner with several organisations in relation to this area of our business, including the building of health & safety management systems, site audits, accident and incident investigations.